Country Cars is Carmarthenshire’s own voluntary social car service.

-The scheme, which has been operating in Carmarthenshire since 1977, is a partnership with the County Council and WRVS.
+The scheme, which has been operating in Carmarthenshire since 1977, is a partnership with the County Council and RVS.
 Carmarthenshire pays volunteers’ expenses and provides policy guidelines and administrative support.
-WRVS recruits and trains local volunteers to provide the service.
+RVS recruits and trains local volunteers to provide the service.

 The County Council pays most of the cost of the trip to ensure parity with other transport users and passengers pay only a little more than the bus fare for an equivalent journey; but without the time given freely by the organisers and drivers, such a service would not exist.

 Can I Use It?

 Have you ever been stuck for a lift?
 Perhaps you needed to go to the doctor and there was no car at home and only a very limited bus service.
 Or you wanted to visit a loved one in hospital.
 What about elderly people who need to go shopping but are unsteady on their feet, especially in winter?

 There may be a group of people who need to visit the chiropodist every month, or a mother who must take a young child to clinic.
 Perhaps you are too ill to venture out but need a prescription?

 You may even own your own car but it is out of action and you have to make an important journey?
 These are all trips that can be made by Country Cars.

 You can use it provided that your trip is essential and you have no other reasonable means of transport.
 Country Cars cannot compete with other forms of transport, especially local buses, trains, taxis and transport provided by other bodies such as The Welsh Ambulance Services’ non-emergency Patient Care Service.
 If you are able or eligible to use these services then you would not be eligible for a Country Car.